Reverie, Tennessee: Prehistoric mastodon skeleton

-Mastodons are members of the prehistoric, extinct genus Mammut, that resemble modern elephants.
+Mastodons are members of the extinct prehistoric genus Mammut that resemble modern elephants.
 Native to North America they lived on the North American continent from almost 4 million years ago until their eventual disappearance about 10,000 years ago.

-In 1900, archaeologist James K. Hampson documented the find of skeletal remains of a mastodon on Island No. 35 of the Mississippi River, approximately 3 mi (4.8 km) east of Reverie and 23 mi (37 km) south of Blytheville, Arkansas.
+In 1900, archaeologist James K. Hampson documented the find of skeletal remains of a mastodon on Island No. 35 of the Mississippi River, approximately 3 mi east of Reverie and 23 mi south of Blytheville, Arkansas.

 In 1957, the site was reported as destroyed.

 Aboriginal village AD 1400-1650

-About 4 mi (6.4 km) northeast of Reverie, at the Nodena site, artifacts from a 15 acre (6.1 hectare) aboriginal village dated AD 1400-1650 were found in the first half of the 20th century.
+About 4 mi northeast of Reverie, at the Nodena site, artifacts from a 15 acre aboriginal village dated 1400–1650 CE were found in the first half of the 20th century.

 A collection of these artifacts is on display at the Hampson Museum State Park in Wilson, Arkansas.

 In 1964, the Nodena site was declared a National Historic Landmark.
 In 1966 it was added to the National Register of Historic Places.